 What are Test-Free Colleges?

 Test-free colleges are colleges that don’t require standardized testing, meaning that they dropped the requirement for SAT and ACT in their application process.
-They won’t take your test scores into consideration when reviewing applications and often won’t allow you to submit them at all.
+They won’t take your test scores into consideration when reviewing applications and typically won’t allow you to submit them at all.

 Colleges that don’t require test scores are more focused on your GPA, the classes you took, your extracurricular activities, your college essay or additional writing sample, your letters of recommendation, and other factors included in your application.